chef/chef-web-docs/release_delivery/source/integrate_delivery_smtp.rst

 Integrate Delivery with SMTP
 =====================================================

-|delivery| may be configured to allow projects to send email notifications to users about changes submitted to that project's pipeline, such as
+|delivery| may be configured to allow projects to send email notifications to users about changes submitted to that project's pipeline, such as:

+* A change passed verification
-* If a change passes verification, is approved by a teammate, or if comments are added to the change request
+* A change was approved by a teammate
+* A comment was added to the change request
+* A change was accepted
-* Whether a change is accepted or delivered
+* A change was delivered
-* The status---success or failure---of a change as it moves through the pipeline
+* A change failed at a specific phase in the pipeline

 Users may subscribe to notifications per project by using the **Watch Project** button located on each project's home page in the |delivery| web UI.